huggingface/blog/audio-datasets.md

 In this blog post, we covered how to load any audio dataset on the Hugging Face Hub with one line of Python code.
 We performed a series of generic pre-processing steps to prepare our dataset for a machine learning model.
 In total, this required just 13 lines of code, relying on simple Python function definitions to perform the necessary operations.
-We introduced streaming mode, a method for downloading and preparing chunks of audio data on the fly.
+We introduced streaming mode, a method for loading and preparing samples of audio data on the fly.

 We explored the Hugging Face Hub and experienced the dataset preview, an effective means of previewing a dataset before downloading it.
 We concluded by summarising the most popular speech recognition, speech translation and